neumino/rethinkdbdash/README.md

 ### Install ###
 =============
-- Build node 0.11.10 (checkout `v0.11.10-release`) from source (binaries won't work with `node-protobuf` -- some libraries are not properly linked).
+- Build node 0.11.10 (checkout `v0.11.10-release`) from source.
+Binaries won't work with `node-protobuf` -- some libraries are not properly linked).
 - Install rethinkdbdash with `npm`.

 ```